IT Initiatives of T.S.R.T.C.

 5. Migration & Integration of IT projects to new technologies:

-TSRTC has initiated the process for implementation of an ERP based Centralized Integrated Solution (CIS) Project for migration & integration of all the existing IT projects to latest technologies, duly proposing the non-computerized areas also for automation.
+TSRTC has initiated the process for implementation of an ERP based Centralized Integrated System (CIS) Project for migration & integration of all the Legacy systems to latest technologies, duly proposing the non-computerized areas also for automation.

-Modules pertaining to Depot Computerization were developed and tested.
+Modules pertaining to the Legacy Depot Computerization (DCP) were developed and tested.
 After pilot implementation and parallel run, the project was made live and being implemented in all the Depots to the extent of completed Modules.

 The Modules in DCP are replaced with the modules in CIS(Centralised Integrated System)